legoland windsor

 Windsor

-Legoland - If you think you have a lot of Lego at home, see it all at Legoland in Windsor.
+LEGOLAND Windsor Resort - If you think you have a lot of Lego at home, see it all at Legoland in Windsor.
 A big hit with our kids was "Miniland," miniature Lego versions of famous monuments in England, Scotland, Holland, Italy, Denmark, etc. It's fun to see Big Ben, London Eye, Tower Bridge and other London landmarks.
 This is a great day trip from London for kids.

-Visit the Legoland website for more details.
+Visit the Legoland Windsor website for more details.

 Windsor Castle -